steadybit/docs-public/content/getting-started/10-set-up-platform-agents.md

 ---
-title: "Set up SaaS Platform & Agents"
+title: "Set up Platform & Agents"
+navTitle: "Set up Platform & Agents"
 ---
-This guide helps you with the initial setup of our steadybit SaaS platform and leads you step by step through the first setup.
+This guide helps you with the initial setup of our steadybit platform and leads you step by step through the first setup.

->If you are not using our SaaS and would like to know how to self-host our platform, please go to [Set Up On-Prem (self-hosted)](20-set-up-onprem).
+>If you are not using our SaaS and would like to know how to deploy our platform in your environment, please read first [install On-Prem (self-hosted)](20-install-onprem).
 >

 Setting up steadybit is simple, just follow these steps: